madrilene/lenesaile.com/src/en/blog/2021-09-20-why-speed-matters.md

 The following is a very basic list of measures that should always be followed:

-1. Use a good quality host.
+1. Use a good quality host
-2. Program a lightweight single page
+2. Develop a lightweight page
-3. Optimize all components such as scripts, fonts and images.
+3. Optimize all components such as scripts, fonts and images
 4. Use caching
-5. Use a content delivery network (CDN).
+5. Use a content delivery network (CDN)